CPScript/Github-Profile-Monitor/README.md

 1. **Workflow fails with "Bad credentials"**
    - Verify your GitHub token has the correct scopes
-   - Ensure the token is added as a repository secret named `GITHUB_TOKEN`
+   - Ensure the token is added as a repository secret named `TOKEN`

 2. **No data appearing on dashboard**
    - Check that the workflow has run successfully in the Actions tab